oliyh/jsonschema-talk/README.md

 ## We need to talk about JSON

 - Basic introduction
-  - JSON has won the war
+  - JSON has won the war (starwars intro)
     - Every language supports it
     - Databases support it
     - Content type of the internet